 The officers told them in English to stand up with their hands up.
 They petted them down and ordered them to sit down.
 The respondent didn’t have a phone, but the officers took the phones of his 3 companions and smashed them on the ground.
 One of his companions got his eyeglasses smashed as well.
 The respondent explains that they spread pepper spray in their eyes, and his eyes are still red and aching.
 The Hungarian officers looked at their personal belongings in their bags and threw what they found on the heads of the four young men: it included energy drinks and tuna fish.
 One officer also used the shaving machine found in one of the men’s bags to cut off the hair of one of the group members and the eyebrow of another one.
 The respondent saw that one of the officers dressed in military clothes took a video while performing the haircut.
 As the officers found some cigarettes in the bags as well, the respondent told us they forced him to eat two of his own cigarettes.
 He remembers them telling him: “You eat this cigarette.
 Eat fast” and then screaming “Eat, eat!”.

 The respondent further states that, at that point, the group was on the floor, and the officers started to kick them in their heads, ribs, feet, and calf muscles with their heels.
 The respondent recalls that he was crying “No please!” as officers were taking turns in beating the group, and others were smoking cigarettes and laughing at the scene.
-The respondent recalls that one member of his group had already a broken leg, and that the military broke it again with a stick and his shoes.
+The respondent recalls that one member of his group had already a broken leg, and that the officers broke it again with a stick and his shoes.

 The group had then to enter a van with black windows which brought them to Horgos border to the Serbian police station, where they arrived around 6 am.
 The Serbian police’s attitude was gentler toward the group, as the officer offered them water and cigarettes.
 He took a photo of the group, one by one, and told them to take their empty bags and go.
 After being pushed back, the group walked back to the departure point for about 2 km.